| Introduction Each year graduating

 focus on these themes, as well as augmenting them with ideas prevalent in their

+own work.
 The following section,

 entitled 'The Workshop Participants', consists of individual accounts by each